rolling-code/PowerShell-Scripts/README.md

 Run this from where we have some "security filtering" in place and get a good idea if the machine is protected!
 Enjoy!

 (Run with -Quick to just do 25 lines)

----
-**lan_audit_full2.ps1**

-This is a great tool to uncover secrets on a LAN.
-Corporations unknowingly share files.
-Developers unknowingly leave files behind.
-This script will:
-1. Go over each file in the folder and subfolder
-2. If it is a spreadsheet or Word or PDF document it will open those as well
-3. It will search files for known secret values such as
-      1. AWS Access Keys
-      2. GitHub Tokens
-      3. Private Keys
-      4. Etc...a whole lot more

-Use like:
-`.\lan_audit_full2.ps1 "\\somedc.somedomain.net\UNCName\Any Folders" audit_report.csv`

----
-**enum_entra_admins.ps1 & find_disabled_ad_accounts.ps1**

-enum_entra_admins.ps1 will look at Entra groups with "administrator" as a display name.
-Then it will try to find users of that group, and output data to AdminLikeAccounts_Report.csv

-find_disabled_ad_accounts.ps1 will read that input file AdminLikeAccounts_Report.csv and try to determine if any of these admins is "disabled".
-It will produce a spreadsheet file named DisabledAccounts_Report.csv Admins should investigate these files and clean up their AD/AAD as needed.